L'Oréal Act for Dermatology: A commitment to accessible skin health for all

 A program built on four key pillars

 Through this program, the L'Oréal Group is co-funding several studies in partnership with the ILDS and the WHO Foundation.
-They aim to advance research on skin health, skin color diversity, the impact of climate change on the skin, the stigmatization of skin diseases, and the global distribution of dermatologists.
+They aim to to deepen understanding of skin health, including the main barriers to skin health access, knowledge gaps for skin of color, the impact of climate change on the skin, the global distribution of dermatologists and the profound effects of stigmatization linked to skin pathologies.

 2. Raising awareness of skin health issues

 To ensure that skin diseases are recognized as a public health issue, the L'Oréal Act for Dermatology actively advocates for the integration of skin health into public policy.
-The program also mobilizes companies and the private sector to develop accessible solutions for all, while partnering with NGOs to expand prevention and screening campaigns.
+The program engages both the public and the private sectors and collaborate with NGOs to elevate skin health to the forefront of public discourse.

-The L'Oréal Act for Dermatology aims to train five million skin health professionals, including dermatologists, general practitioners, nurses, and pharmacists.
+The L'Oréal Act for Dermatology aims to train health professionals, including dermatologists, general practitioners, nurses, and pharmacists to diagnose and treat skin disease.
 These professionals are in direct contact with patients and play a key role in diagnosing and monitoring skin diseases.
-In some countries, dermatology research is inaccessible to them because it is published in expensive medical journals.
-As part of the initiative, 2 million euros have been invested in the L'Oréal Open Access for Publications project to create a digital library open to all professionals in the field.

 Shaping the Future of Skin Health